-Some people believe when we fast our bodies burn muscle and use it for fuel.
+Some people believe when you fast our body burns muscle and uses it for fuel.
 And while this is true with dieting in general, there’s no evidence showing this happens with IF.

-In fact, evidence suggests that intermittent fasting is superior for maintaining muscle mass.
-Pretty cool, huh?
+In fact, the evidence suggests intermittent fasting is far superior in this regard.

-In one study, IM caused similar weight loss compared to daily caloric restriction, but showed much less muscle mass reduction.
+In one study, IF caused similar weight loss compared to daily caloric restriction, but showed much less muscle mass reduction.
 (1)

 2. Skipping breakfast is bad for you and will make you gain weight.

-3. Eat small meals to keep your blood sugar under control.
+3. You must eat small meals to keep your blood sugar under control.

-Despite what many diet “experts” say, you don’t need to eat small meals throughout the day to support energy and be mentally efficient.
+Despite what many diet ‘experts’ say, you don’t need to eat small meals during the day to support energy and be mentally efficient.
 And this is because blood sugar is well-regulated in healthy people.

 Your blood sugar is controlled by ghrelin and other metabolic hormones.
-And it typically follows the eating patterns you’re used to.
+And it follows the eating patterns your body is used to.

-Believe it or not, people can easily adapt to periods of fasting.
-You don’t have to eat often to control your blood sugar because it adapts to your “entrained meal patterns” just fine.
+Believe it or not, your body can quickly adapt to periods of fasting.
+You don’t have to eat often to control your blood sugar because it adjusts to your ‘entrained meal patterns’ just fine.

 4. Fasting increases cortisol levels.